 One part which went through substantial design development was the bottom bracket.
-As the engineering requirements became clearer throughout the project, the bottom bracket evolved to accommodate these needs.
+As the engineering requirements became more evident through the project, the bottom bracket evolved to accommodate these needs.

 Bottom bracket evolution

-Over the course of the design development process, the Grasshopper script was optimised through best-practice guidelines such as the creation of clusters to reduce duplicate code.
+Throughout the design development process, the Grasshopper script was optimised through best-practice guidelines.
+This included the creation of clusters to reduce duplicate code.
 Despite being more efficient, the script experienced a factor of ten development from the initial concept model (LOD 200).

 Grasshopper script evolution